jgillis/docs_experiment/source/custom.rst

 * A function for numerical evaluation.
 * Optional functions for derivatives.
 You can choose to supply a full Jacobian (``has_jacobian``, ``get_jacobian``), or choose to supply forward/reverse sensitivities (``has_forward``, ``get_forward``,  ``has_reverse``, ``get_reverse``).

-For a complete list of functions, see the C++ API documentation for
+For a complete list of functions, see the C++ API documentation for |Callback|.
-|Callback|.

-TODO link

 The usage from the different languages are described in the following.